mnixo/notium/CONTRIBUTING.md

 ## Get Started!

 Ready to contribute?
-Here's how to set up simplewave for local development.
+Here's how to set up notium for local development.

-1. Fork the simplewave repo on GitHub.
+1. Fork the notium repo on GitHub.

 2. Clone your fork locally:

-        $ git clone git@github.com:your_name_here/simplewave.git
+        $ git clone git@github.com:your_name_here/notium.git

 3. Refer to [build instructions](BUILD.md) for local development.